 Methods of introducing singing, classroom instruments, rhythm, reading notation, and music appreciation in the elementary school.
 Prerequisites: MUS 122 and 124.
 3 semester credits

 MUS 383 Secondary Choral Methods

 An overview of techniques and repertoire for music education majors who are preparing to teach choral music.
 Prerequisites: MUS 122 and 124.
+2 semester credits

 MUS 384 Secondary Instrumental Methods